-The middle infield positions are clogged in Colorado, to say the least, with Trevor Story entrenched at shortstop and Ryan McMahon the current starter at the keystone.
+The middle infield positions are clogged in Colorado, to say the least, with Trevor Story entrenched at shortstop and Ryan McMahon in the picture as well.
 This leaves Hampson and Brendan Rodgers without spots to play.
+However, with the added DH spot, Daniel Murphy can slide from first base to DH, moving McMahon over to first and opening up the keystone for Hampson.
 Hampson did get some time in the outfield last season but doesn’t have a full-time gig out there either due to the presence of Charlie Blackmon, David Dahl, and others.
-This added DH spot should allow Hampson to play nearly every day, and that’s a beautiful thing for fantasy purposes.
+This added DH spot should allow Hampson to play nearly every day, whether it’s at second base or elsewhere, and that’s a beautiful thing for fantasy purposes.

 Garrett Hampson scored from second … on a ball to second. pic.twitter.com/q3vMv4UsCK